 Can you tell who is calling?

 In this test there are three participants, who can use either mobile phones or landlines.
 In each trial, one of these people is the caller, and the other two are potential receivers.
 The test involves the potential receivers guessing who is the caller.
+The entire test lasts less than 15 minutes and is free.

 There will be six trials altogether and at the end you will all be told the results of the test.
 You can repeat the test at any time.
 But please make sure the other two people are free to take part before starting a new test.